9fwaN9ar/9fwaN9ar/README.md

 I focus on **Systems Engineering, Backend Infrastructure, and High-Performance Computing.**

 My passion lies in "software that respects the machine."
 I combine a strong foundation in low-level logic (C/C++) with an interest in scalable system architectures.
-With a background in active trading and financial markets, I understand the critical value of **latency, efficiency, and reliability** in production environments.
+I understand the critical value of **latency, efficiency, and reliability** in production environments.

 ---